alandtse/skyrim_vr_address_library/README.md

 #### vr_address_tools.py

 This is a python tool that uses the various csv files to analyze c++ code.
-It is intended to analyze code built using [commonlibsse](https://github.com/Ryan-rsm-McKenzie/CommonLibSSE) for readiness to compile against commonlibvr.
+It is intended to analyze code built using [commonlibsse](https://github.com/Ryan-rsm-McKenzie/CommonLibSSE) for readiness to compile against [commonlibvr](https://github.com/alandtse/CommonLibVR/tree/vr).
+This currently requires a commonlibvr that can read csv files.

 ##### Setting up
 1. Pull git repo.